Average Real Estate Agent Commission Rates (2024 Update)

 3. Market research.
 In addition to our survey, we utilized external data sources, including Zillow and the St. Louis Federal Reserve, to gather information on current home values as of January 2024.
 This helped us contextualize commission rates to actual home prices in the market.

 4. Validation by industry professionals.
 Our findings were reviewed by industry experts, including current and former real estate agents, for accuracy and relevance.
-This step ensured that our conclusions align with current real estate practices and market conditions.
+This step ensured that our conclusions aligned with current real estate practices and market conditions.

 Related links